xxsreexx00/FashionHouseTemp/README.md

 ## Explanation about the Unity template
 This unity project aimed to provide a template for students to use as a guide for their projects.
 It provides an experience for the user in a virtual museum.
 At start, user finds himself/herself in front of a door.
 By touching the screen of the smartphone (or presseing the button of the cardboard), s/he can move in direction of his/her looking.
 Passing a corridor, s/he will reach to the entering of two room.
-The left room provides two experience: a video player and an image viewer.
+The left room provides two experiences: a video player and an image viewer.
 Some information is also written on the wall.

 It contains these parts: